MarkZeiss/poker-engine/README.md

 \
 To customize avatars, go to the `Avatars` tab.

 Here, you can choose whether to allow users to upload their own images from their computers as avatars.
 By default, this option is disabled.
-You can also select from a list of default avatars available for users to choose from.
+You can also choose which avatars are available for users to select from the default avatars set.
 Click on an avatar image to set it as the default avatar for new user registrations.

 To upload a new avatar from your computer, click the *file selection box*.
 Hold down the "SHIFT" key to select multiple images, or press "CTRL" to select images individually.
 Image names must only contain Latin letters and numbers.
 Click the `Upload files` button.